Team4159/CardinalHoursServer/README.md

-      "date": <String>, // When the session ended in unix time "did": <String>, // What the user reported to have done during that session, is blank if nothing was reported "time": <int>, // How long the session lasted
+      "date": <String>, // When the session ended in unix time "did": <String>, // What the user reported to have done during that session, is blank if nothing was reported "time": <int>, // How long the session lasted "day": <String> // The day of the session in the format of Month.Day.Year }
-    }
   ]
 }